thomasvm/unfold/readme.md

 * *deploy.ps1*

+  this file's has several purposes:
+  1. specifying configuration values, some shared, some environment specific
-  this file's purpose is to the default tasks, defines any custom task, and/or hooking them onto other tasks to complement the deployment flow.
+  2. loading the default tasks, defining custom tasks, and/or hooking them onto other tasks to complement the deployment flow.

-* *config* folder

-  the config folder contains one file per deployment target, plus one _shared_ configuration file.
-So it the generated folder, there is one deployemnt environment defined: dev.
-If you would like to add a staging or a production target, then it's just a matter of add a `staging.ps1` or a `production.ps1` file to the config folder.
-You can then deploy to one of those environments by calling Unfold in the following way:

-        .\unfold.ps1 deploy -properties @{env="staging"}

-  this will tell unfold to load the shared + the staging enviromment variables for deployment

 ## Configuration
 Setting the configuration settings for your deployment happens in the files in the config folder.
 As mentioned before, there is one `shared.ps1` file for _shared_ configuration settings, and then one file per environment you want to deploy to: `dev.ps1`, `staging.ps1`, `anynameyoudlike.ps1`.
 Switching environments happens by passing the `env` property to the `unfold.ps1` command.